rudicode/code2rubylearning/README.md

 Do `bundle install`

-To run rspec specs
+To run minitest specs
 `bundle exec rake spec`

-To run minitest tests
-`bundle exec rake test`

 To run test program
-`bundle exec ruby bin/code2rubylearning`
+`bundle exec ruby bin/code2rubylearning FILE`

-If the test program runs successfuly it should have copied some text to your clipboard.
+If the test program runs successfuly it should have copied the contents of FILE to the clipboard.

 I only have a linux system to test on so could Mac and Windows users report any problems.
 Just open a new issue.